hahnyuan/PTQ4ViT/README.md

 And we use a Hessian guided metric to evaluate different scaling factors, which improves the accuracy of calibration with a small cost.
 The quantized vision transformers (ViT, DeiT, and Swin) achieve near-lossless prediction accuracy (less than 0.5\% drop at 8-bit quantization) on the ImageNet classification task.
 Please read the [paper](https://arxiv.org/abs/2111.12293) for details.

+## Updates

+*10/12/2021*
+Add `utils/int.py`, you can now:
+1. convert calibrated fp32 model into int8
+2. register pre-forward hook in the model, and fetch activation in int8.
+(We use uint8 to store results of twin quantization, please refer to the paper to see the bits' layout).

 ## Install